 Plan Your Own 50+ Group Trip

-Pros: You know all or most of your group before traveling.
+Pros: You know all or most of the group members before traveling.
 You can do and see exactly what you want with a custom trip.

 Cons: Trying to get everyone to settle on a mutually acceptable itinerary.
 You need to form a group yourself.

 The hardest part of organizing these kinds of vacations is getting everyone to agree on a destination and activity level.
-My friend invited me to join her on a cycling tour of Italy once — I love spending time with her and I love Italy, but I was less sure about the cycling bit!
+My friend invited two other travelers and me to join her on a cycling tour of Italy once — I love spending time with her and I love Italy, but I was less sure about the cycling bit!

 If you want to plan your own trip, try these tips:

-- Get everyone to list their favoured top trips and see if any coincide.
+- Get everyone to list their favored top trips and see if any coincide.

 - Get everyone together, make a night of it browsing popular tours, and pick out the parts that appeal most to everyone.

 - Go to a tour operator and have them create a package for you (pssst, Explorer Chick does custom private trips too 😉)

 Whether you’re looking for vast spaces to rediscover yourself in, natural wonders to marvel at, or unique destinations to brag about on the ‘gram, there are a multitude of wonderful places across the world to explore.